-The metal finishes you choose for your home will impact its overall look and style.
+The knobs and other metal finishes you choose for your home will impact its overall look and style.

 Some of the small but important details of your home design are the metal and finish options you choose.
-Here’s how to choose the finishes that will best suit farmhouse style.
+Here’s how to choose the door knobs and other finishes that will best suit farmhouse style.

 Where to Find Metal